cncf/kubernetes-community-days/planning/your-logo.md

 The city must be respresented in the naming convention of your KCD with the following in mind.
 Please work with Audra for any exceptions.
 * The size of the country you reside in
 * The distance traveled to a KCD within the same country

+Please refer to [other design graphics](https://github.com/cncf/kubernetes-community-days/blob/main/templates.md) that live within the templates section of this repository.